effekt-lang/effekt-website/index.md

 <div id="start-videos">
 <h3>Watch the Talks</h3>
-<p>We collected talks and demos about various aspects of the Effekt language in this <a href="https://www.youtube.com/playlist?list=PLqCIRc1Z01F7DqUAupr2Eyel_CyL4d8V7">Youtube playlist</a>.</p>
+<p>We collected talks and demos about various aspects of the Effekt language in this <a href="https://www.youtube.com/playlist?list=PLqCIRc1Z01F7DqUAupr2Eyel_CyL4d8V7">Youtube playlist</a>.
+Some aspects of the effect system are motivated in this <a href="https://vimeo.com/980430034/08044fe3d6#t=4h3m0s">keynote</a>.</p>
 </div>

 <div id="start-install">